 Bearth TV Series Fund

 Producing a TV Series is far less expensive and takes a fraction the amount of time than a feature film.
-Online networks such as Netflix, Amazon, Hulu, and a host of other venues are constantly soliciting great content.
+Online networks such as Netflix, Amazon, Hulu, and a host of other venues are constantly trying to produce great content.
+We have finally entered the gateway.
 The Bearth TV Series is great content based on the best-selling Bearth Trilogy.
+The screen plays have won awards and are highly anticipated by the audience.

 The difference is that you have a chance to be part of the action and reap the benefits.
 49% of the ownership of the Bearth TV Series belongs to this fan-based investment group.
 That would be you.
 Our budget is for the first season of 14 episodes, but ownership extends to the first three seasons.